 What if I have children?

 Children are welcomed to participate in all parts of our worship.
 There are activity bags that children can find as they come into the sanctuary.
 Close to the beginning of worship, the children are asked to come to the front of the church for a children’s sermon.
 There is a nursery for toddlers and younger, but we encourage children to participate in worship as much as they are able.

 Can children take communion?

 Children are welcomed to the communion table just as others are.
 You can read more about sharing communion with children here.
-Or you can talk to Pastor June.
+Or you can talk to the Church Office.

 What if I want to be baptized?

 As a Lutheran Congregation, we baptize people of all ages: from infants to senior citizens and all in between.
-If you want to be baptized or you want your child to be baptized, contact Pr.
-June Wilkins.
+If you want to be baptized or you want your child to be baptized, contact the Church Office.

 Do I have to give money?